Mirror of the Twenty-four Paragons of Filial Piety

 1840

-The book entitled ‘The Twenty-four Paragons of Filial Piety’ was written by the Chinese scholar Guo Jujing during the Yuan Dynasty.
-His pen name was Yizi, and he is known in Japan as Kaku Kyokei.
-The book recounts the self-sacrificing behavior of twenty-four sons and daughters who go to extreme lengths to honor their parents, stepparents, grandparents, and in-laws.
 Many of the images in this series appear Western in style, rather than Japanese, and were probably copied from Italian prints.
-Robinson lists only fourteen prints in this series, and it is unlikely that any others exist.
+Robinson lists only fourteen prints in this series, and it is likely that the total number of designs is substantially fewer than twenty-four.
 These prints are each about 10 by 14 inches (25 by 36 centimeters), a size known as ôban.
+Two different seals of the publisher Wakasa-ya Yoichi are used in this series.

 Legend: Despite a neglectful father who favored his cruel step-mother and her son, Taishun cultivated land for his parents on Mount Li, where elephants and birds helped him with the difficult task.
 According to legend, Taishun eventually became emperor of China.